The McGregor Foundation - Funder Overview

 Registration Requirements

-Before applying, organizations must complete a four-part online registration:
+Before applying, organisations must complete a four-part online registration:

 Important: Registration cannot be saved partially - gather all required information before beginning the process.